Miscellaneous Information I have gathered about Jellycats that may help answer some questions.

 Washing machine tips:

-- NO SOFTENER – this can leave a greasy residue on the fur.
+3. NO SOFTENER – This can leave a greasy residue on the fur.
 Concentrated detergent and warm water can reverse this, but best to not get there in the first place.

-- use a garment bag or pillow case
+5. Put the Jellycat in a washing garment bag or pillow case to keep them protected.

 By hand:

-- Fill tub, bucket or sink with gentle detergent and cool water
+Fill tub, bucket or sink with gentle detergent and cool water.
+Wash gently.

 If you use a dryer, put it on low, no heat or fluff setting.
 You can also hang to dry.